ConorOBrien-Foxx/yup/README.md

       -t         | translate a cheat program to a regular one -te        | -t, but eliminates excess characters

 Yup.
 That's just about it.
-Read the wiki (currently nothing) for information as how to use the language.
+Read the wiki for information as how to use the language.